Burhan7777/Scribble/Features.md

 30) Save note on back button also auto-save function(Main):
 31) Text formatting features(Main): DONE
 32) Buy App Bar should not be visible to users who bought app: CANCELLED
-33) Export to PDF and other documents:
+33) Export to PDF and other documents: DELAYED
-34) Reminder for notes:
+34) Reminder for notes: DELAYED
-35) Pomodoro for checkboxes:
+35) Pomodoro for checkboxes: DELAYED
 36) Change drop down menu in add note to text view like in edit note: DONE
 37) Remove 30 days trial stuff(Main): DONE
 38) Delete Notebooks(Main): DONE